an-lee/everyone-can-use-english/enjoy-next/src/main/ipc/README.md

 The IPC architecture follows these principles:

-1. **Discoverability**: IPC modules are auto-discovered through naming conventions
+1. **Explicit Registration**: IPC modules are explicitly imported and registered
 2. **Standardization**: Common patterns for defining handlers with metadata
 3. **Type Safety**: Strong TypeScript typing throughout the pipeline
 4. **Error Handling**: Consistent error handling across all IPC calls